backdrop-contrib/nice_menus/README.txt

 Customization
 -------------
 The module includes a css file which is loaded for all pages.
 Whilst you can edit this file directly, it is suggested that you instead use your normal style.css file to override values in the module's css file, as this way you won't experience problems when updating to the latest version of nice_menus in the future.
 Here are some common customization examples for your own stylesheet:

-Display the block title only for a single nice-menu block (replace '1' with number of block):

-  #block-nice_menus-1 h2 {
-    display: block;
-  }

 Make hovered links white with a black background: